SaraLerma/The-Pragmatic-Programmer/README.md

 Good communication between teammates is instant and frictionless.
 Tip - daily meetings.

-## Organize Fully Functional Teams
+## Organize fully functional teams

 Organize around functionality, not job functions.
 Don’t separate UI/UX designers from coders, frontend from backend, testers from data modelers, design from deployment.
 Build teams so you can build code end-to-end, incrementally and iteratively.